 - B.10.1 Where possible, retain and repair awning fixtures and canopies that originate from the building's earlier historical periods. - B.10.2 New awnings should be complementary and compatible in placement, proportion, and color to the building's original fixtures; with the structure's size, scale, and style; and to existing awnings and canopies of adjacent buildings.
 See Appendix C for Sunbrella awning colors which may be approved with a minor COA.
 Amended by HRC on 3/13/18. - B.10.3 Awnings must be constructed of a fabric or cloth material meeting all local, state, and federal safety and fire standards.
-Vinyl, - plastic, and metal are inappropriate to traditional facades. - B.10.4 Consideration should be given to replacing inappropriate awnings and canopies with traditional canvas fixtures. - B.10.5 Inappropriate storefront alterations can be effectively disguised by mounting an awning over the alterations while maintaining the proportions of the original storefront. - B.10.6 Awnings should be mounted within the window or entry opening, directly on the frame.
+Vinyl, plastic, and metal are inappropriate to traditional facades.

+- B.10.5 Inappropriate storefront alterations can be effectively disguised by mounting an awning over the alterations while maintaining the proportions of the original storefront. - B.10.6 Awnings should be mounted within the window or entry opening, directly on the frame.
 If this is not possible, they should be attached just outside the opening.
 On masonry structures, attachments for awnings should be made in the mortar joints and not in the brick itself.